Ssangulo/Root_fungi_DADA2/README.md

 ## Reproducibility

 All analyses can be reproduced by cloning this repository and rendering `Analysis_pipeline.qmd` from the repository root.
-Computationally intensive steps (GLLVM fitting, iNEXT3D, NRI/NTI) were executed on a remote Ubuntu server; their outputs are archived in `figures/`, `tables/`, and `objects/` and embedded as static results.
+Computationally intensive steps (GLLVM fitting, iNEXT3D, NRI/NTI) were executed on a remote HPC; their outputs are archived in `figures/`, `tables/`, and `objects/` and embedded as static results.

 Sequence data are deposited at ENA under accession **PRJEB107725**.